 RJ Auto Shiv Kumar

-Shiv Kumar is an auto-driver by profession and a poet by heart.
-Following an invitation to be interviewed on the station, he lapped up the idea of being the voice of the auto driver community.
-In 2010, his first weekly live show called Mukha Mukhi was aired, with a view to provide a common platform for discussions within the auto driver community and the general public.
-The show addressed a range of issues from faulty meter, aggression, customer service, to health and nutrition, occupational hazards, family issues, dealings with the RTO and the traffic police etc. The show ran successfully till June 2015.
-He then launched a new show titled “Mathandrae Mathu Manadalada Mathu”, to capture the stories of auto drivers, interesting passenger stories and a sneak peek into the lives of the rickshaw drivers.
-This show is recorded at the various auto stands in the city.
-He also produces another show titled Gurukula Budhukina Hadi
+Shiv Kumar is an auto-driver by profession and a poet at heart.
+Following an invitation to be interviewed at the station, he took up the opportunity of becoming the voice of the auto driver community!
+In 2010, his first weekly live show called Mukha Mukhi debuted and created a common platform for discussions between the auto-driver community and the general public.
+The show has addressed a range of issues from faulty meters, road aggression, and customer treatment to health and nutrition, occupational hazards, family issues, dealings with the RTO and the traffic police.
+The show ran successfully till June 2015.
+He then launched a new show titled ‘Mathandrae Mathu Manadalada Mathu to capture stories of auto drivers, interesting encounters with passengers and a sneak peek into the personal lives of the rickshaw drivers.
+This show is recorded at various auto stands in the city.
+He has also produced another show titled ‘Gurukula Budhukina Hadi’.

 RJ Radha Mani